Whether you want to inform users or edit the video by aligning audio or subtitle tracks accurately, you need to determine the video’s duration.

 Method 2: Using FFprobe

-The ffprobe is a command-line tool from the FFMpeg suite that helps extract metadata from media files like video.
+FFprobe is a command-line tool from the FFMpeg suite that helps extract metadata from media files, such as video.

-If you are looking for reliable duration extraction across various formats and codecs, I highly recommend you use only this approach.
+If you are looking for reliable duration extraction across various formats and codecs, I highly recommend using this approach exclusively.

-If you have not installed the FFMpeg suit then you can install it using the command below:
+If you have not installed the FFMpeg suite, then you can install it using the command below:

 brew install ffmpeg

-Since I am using MacOS, I will use homebrew to install dependencies.
+Since I am using MacOS, I will use Homebrew to install dependencies.
 Installation and usage may vary across operating systems.
-If you are using Windows or Linux, just do a quick Google search and install it.
+If you are using Windows or Linux, do a quick Google search and install it.

-I will create a custom Python function that will accept the video file and use the subprocess.run() function to get the metadata.
+I will create a custom Python function that accepts the video file and utilizes the subprocess module.run() function to get the metadata.

 import subprocess